-- Non-teaching times within the pupil week it is agreed that where it is open for a member of staff to be offsite, for health and safety or other appropriate reasons, he/she must inform school management. - These times shall not be regarded as absolutely sacrosanct, in that staff should agree that where emergency cover is required re-arrangements can be made. - Non-contact time within the pupil week can be used for remaining time duties as per the school/establishment WTA, as personal allowance or otherwise, at the teacher's discretion, as time outwith the 35 hour week. - Attention is drawn to the LNCT agreement on NCCT, circulated as part of the WTA documentation, particularly provision on time and place. - Non-contact time should be allocated in meaningful blocks, to allow for effective use.
-Whilst the exact time will vary from establishment to establishment, 45-minute blocks would be considered a minimum useful allocation. - In weeks where there is a holiday, in-service day, or where the week is foreshortened for any other reasons, the normal timetable will be observed for the rest of that week. (as per https://www.snct.org.uk/library/1665/JS%2013-45%20Weeks%20Foreshortened%20by%20Public%20Holidays%20REVISED.pdf)
+- Non-teaching times within the pupil week it is agreed that when a member of staff intends to be offsite then, for health and safety reasons, the line manager should be informed. - These times shall not be regarded as absolutely sacrosanct, in that staff should agree that where emergency cover is required re-arrangements can be made. - Non-contact time within the pupil week can be used for remaining time duties as per the school/establishment WTA, as personal allowance or otherwise, at the teacher's discretion, as time outwit the 35-hour week. - Non-contact time should be allocated in meaningful blocks, to allow for effective use.
+Whilst the exact time will vary from establishment to establishment, 45-minute blocks would be considered a minimum useful allocation. - In weeks where there is a holiday, in-service day, or where the week is foreshortened for any other reasons, the normal timetable will be observed for the rest of that week.